cosmoau/ihm/README.md

 # ihm

-A temporary home for iHostMe during company acquisition.
+A temporary home for ihostme during company acquisition.

 ### Develop